alexpolt/alexpolt.github.io/src/struct-tuple.md

   See it in [action online at tio.run](https://goo.gl/HPS2Hr).

+  The compiled code [looks clean](https://godbolt.org/g/no5cnc).
+MSC has some trouble with std::tuple\_elemen\_t.
+I use it only to get a type from a type list by an index.
+You can easily replace it with custom type list.

   The problem with std::tuple is that it reverses the order of fields.
 Also it's formally not a POD type.
 And its std::get method is only compile-time (with the help of some code we can do it at runtime but not so efficient).
 Therefore it could be better to write a custom wrapper